Call for Proceedings - ISMB 2014

 PAPERS NOT CONFORMING TO THESE GUIDELINES WILL BE RETURNED WITHOUT REVIEW.

 Papers submitted for review should represent original, previously unpublished work.
-At the time the paper is submitted to¬†ISMB 2012, and for the entire review period, the paper should not be under review by any other conference or scientific journal.
+At the time the paper is submitted to ISMB 2014, and for the entire review period, the paper should not be under review by any other conference or scientific journal.

-Notification of conditional acceptance will be provided by e-mail no later than Friday, March 16, 2012.
-Final, corrected versions of accepted papers, which must conform to the formatting guidelines available when the paper is accepted, are due no later than March 30, 2012.
+Notification of submissions selected for second rounds will be notified by February, 7, 2014.
+The revised submission deadline for these second round papers will be March 7, 2014.
+Conditional acceptance will be provided by e-mail no later than March 28, 2014.
+Final, corrected versions of accepted papers, which must conform to the formatting guidelines available when the paper is accepted, are due no later than April 11, 2014 and Final acceptance notification is April 18, 2014.
 Details of the submission process and format of accepted papers will be provided at the time of paper acceptance.